originally published on July 2, 2020, updated June 11, 2021

 “I regret getting married.
 I dreamt of living a different life; a life like any other girl would dream of.”— Syrian girl (not pictured) who was married at 16 to a man 13 years her senior

 Around the world, there are 79.5 million people displaced from their homes due to conflicts, wars, and natural disasters.
 Among them are 26 million refugees, with an average length of displacement of 10 to 26 years.
-Many of those are from Syria, a country now in its ninth year of civil war.
+Many of those are from Syria, a country now in its tenth year of civil war.

 The Syrian conflict continues to be the number one contributor to displacement.
 Between December 2019 and March 2020, children in Syria witnessed an unprecedented escalation in violence and mass displacement in northwest Syria.
 One million Syrians were displaced — the highest recorded rate of displacement in such a short period of time.
 Many Syrian children have never known a life untainted by conflict.

 “Boys and girls aged 5 or 6 can name every type of bomb by its sound, but sometimes can barely write their name having missed out on the chance of an education.”— Johan Mooji, World Vision Syria’s Response Director

 Syria is one of the most dangerous places in the world to be a child.
 Since the escalation of violence at the start of 2020, children in northwest Syria have faced grave violations to their rights.
 World Vision’s report, Stolen Future: War and Child Marriage in Northwest Syria, sheds light on one of the most significant and invisible hardships that girls face ten years into the conflict: child, early, and forced marriage.